 I don’t want to go into a store and calculate how many air miles I will accumulate; or make purchases based purely upon their air mile value.

 You receive points for your purchases that is true; but how many purchases have you made in order to receive additional air mile points?
 I use my credit card for everything and I receive cashback.

-However, there is no annual fee nor is there a limit in which I have to use the points or spend my money by.
+However, there is no annual fee nor is there a limit by which I have to use the points or spend my money.

 Recently they even reduced the value of their points, yet the value of the rewards remained constant.

 The way I perceive it; my credit card requires passive management, and air miles card requires active management.
 Constantly checking how many pointed you have accumulated on the card; always checking to see if you’ll be able to use the points before they “disappear” at the end of the week.

 1. BMO AIR MILES Mastercard

 BMO Air Miles Mastercard is one of the leading credit cards in Canada at the moment.

 It is good to note here is that this credit card comes with a $0 annual fee and great benefits.